alumae/gst-kaldi-nnet2-online/README.md

 # CHANGELOG

+2015-06-03: Full results can now inlude word alignment information for the best hypothesis.
+In order to activate this, set the `word-boundary-file` property to point to the `word_boundary.int` file typically found in the `data/lang/phones/` subdirectory of a trained system.

 2015-06-02: Added functionality to output structured recognition results, that optionally include n-best results, phone alignment information and possibly other things (word alignments, sausages, lattices, sentence and